WASdev/gitbook.voice.gateway.for.watson/contactctr.md

 * Calls redirected to the voice gateway from an enterprise Interactive Voice Response (IVR) system
 * Calls redirected from the voice gateway to a contact center or IVR system

+#### Session border controller as pivot point

 The voice gateway relies on standard SIP transfer procedures to redirect a call to a contact center using an in-dialog SIP REFER message.

-**Important!** The call path must include some entity that acts as a pivot-point for the call to catch the SIP REFER and handle the redirect.
+The call path must include some entity that acts as a pivot-point for the call to catch the SIP REFER and handle the redirect.

 This pivot point is typically the session border controller, which interfaces with an external SIP trunk and forwards calls to the voice gateway.
 Enterprise SBCs can typically handle SIP REFER messages received over an existing SIP dialog and use that message to redirect an existing call to the contact center in the enterprise network.

+#### Call flow from customer to live agent
 <div>
 <div style="float: right; padding-left: 1em; padding-bottom: 1em">
 <h5> Call flow through SBC with transfer to contact center</h5>